History of Sugarcane and Columbian Exchange

 Order now

-Sugarcane was grown mainly on the Sugar Islands which consisted of Jamaica, Barbados, and other Caribbean Islands.
+During this period of extensive colonial expansion, the question of where did sugar spread after the Columbian exchange became increasingly significant as sugarcane was grown mainly on the Sugar Islands which consisted of Jamaica, Barbados, and other Caribbean Islands.

-Plantation owners did not care about the health and wellbeing of the enslaved Africans that lived on the plantations because it cost less money to buy new slaves then to pay for their care.
-(Civitello 126).
+Plantation owners did not care about the health and wellbeing of the enslaved Africans that lived on the plantations because it cost less money to buy new slaves then to pay for their care (Civitello 126).
 Enslaved Africans with health problems from the tasks of their days were left untreated because plantation owners didn't want to spend the money to help them.
 This led to the deaths of many.
 Most slaves on a plantation could not read or write and plantation owners told them that they should not speak (Aronson 25).

+The economic implications of sugarcane cultivation extended far beyond the plantation system.
 Sugarcane grown in America was then shipped to Europe, where it would be sold all throughout the continent.
-In the beginning, sugar was a luxury in Europe, but as more of it was produced in the Americas, this changed.
+This trans-Atlantic trade network fundamentally transformed European society, as in the beginning, sugar was a luxury in Europe, but as more of it was produced in the Americas, this changed.
 As people in Europe wanted more sugarcane, the price was beginning to decrease.
-This led to
+This led to both wealthy and poor people buying sugarcane frequently in their everyday lives, "Sugar became extremely popular commodity, representing 20% of all European imports toward the end of the century, the British and French colonies in the West Indies produced 80% of the sugar" (The Sugar Association).

 The deadline is too short to read someone else's essay